Create a mdb_env

 key

-with each element being either a scalar character or a raw vector, returning a logical the same length as the list.
+with each element being either a scalar character or a raw vector, returning a logical the same length as the list.db

 method).

-This is an extension of the raw LMDB API and works by using mdb_get
+Details: This is an extension of the raw LMDB API and works by using

 list